loikali/loikali.github.io/_pages/about.md

 Hi!
 Nice to virtually meet you!!

 I'm currently a 4th-year undergrad at Peking University.
-My research interest is protoplanetary disks and exoplanets.
+My research interests are circumstellar disks and exoplanets.
 It's always joyful and exciting to look at these shining rings and diamonds up in the sky.

 Know more about
 <a href="{{ site.baseurl }}/research/">my research experience</a>